-To the best knowledge of the executive officers of the Company, as of the date of this Circular, there were no individuals or companies who beneficially own, directly or indirectly, or exercise control or direction over, 10% or more of the common shares of the Company, other than as set forth below.
+To the best knowledge of the executive officers of the Company, as of the date of this Circular, there were no individuals or companies who beneficially own, directly or indirectly, or exercise control or direction over, 10% or more of the company, other than as set forth below.

-Name of Shareholder Number of Common Shares Owned Percentage of Outstanding Common Shares (1) Biomark Technologies Inc. (2) 41,004,167 49.23%
+Name of Shareholder Number of Common Shares Owned Percentage of Outstanding Common Shares (1) Biomark Technologies Inc. (2) 41,004,167 45.12%

-(1) Based on 83,286,229 common shares issued and outstanding as of the Record Date

-(2) Biomark Technologies Inc. is a company which Rashid Ahmed Maula Bux, the CEO, President and a director of the Company, is one of many control persons for Biomark Technologies Inc.
+- (1) Based on 90,886,229 common shares issued and outstanding as of the Record Date - (2) Biomark Technologies Inc. is a company which Rashid Ahmed Maula Bux, the CEO, President and a director of the Company, is one of many control persons for Biomark Technologies Inc.